-What is your min. and max. capacity for a birthday party?
+What is your max. capacity for a birthday party?

--For 3-4 year old parties where parents stay, we can accomadate up to 12 children.
+-For 3-4 year old parties where parents stay, we can accommodate up to 12 children.
 For older children (5 and up) we prefer to keep the number to 16.
 We recommend you set up a time to stop by the studio to check out the space.

 I would like to schedule a private class for my child.
 Do you offer that?

 -We offer several single class options on Saturday.
 We do require registration via phone or our online registration forms.
 Here is a link to our CLASS SCHEDULE.